openENTRANCE/linkages/GENeSYS-MOD/doc/README.md

  - /genesysmod_to_iamc/out/ : Folder with generated csv files in openEntrance format
  - /genesysmod_to_iamc/definitions : Folder with the definitions from the openENTRANCE nomenclature repository (see info below)

 **Hint:** You need to make sure to download the most current version of the definitions from https://github.com/openENTRANCE/openentrance and paste the folder "definitions" in the local folder.
-A snapshot version of the definitions is provided, but will most likely not be up to date and lead to errors in the scenario explorer validation.
+A proven working version of the definitions can be found at commit e16defbd61ad865eb98c2fc718122f10b4c7341e, available for download here: https://github.com/openENTRANCE/openentrance/commit/e16defbd61ad865eb98c2fc718122f10b4c7341e.

  The folder _mappings_ contains the mappings and aggregations of GENeSYS-MOD technologies, fuels, and variables to the openENTRANCE nomenclature.
 Most of the mappings represent dictionaries (key-value pairs) and will be read in automatically.
 Hence, these mappings can be changed for most cases to be adjusted to changes in the nomenclature or bugs.